-- To create a new Major Event Report, click on File New S&S-40. - The NTD system automatically generates the Non-Major Event Report at the beginning of each month for each mode and type of service (TOS). - You must submit the Security Configuration (S&S-30) for each mode/TOS to enable completion of the Non-Major Event (S&S-50) form.
+- To create a new Major Event Report, click on File New S&S-40. - The NTD system automatically generates the Non-Major Event Report at the beginning of each month for each mode and type of service (TOS). - You must submit the Security Configuration (S&S-30) for each mode/TOS to enable completion of the Non-Major Event (S&S-50) form or creation of the S&S-40 Major Event form.
+This form is due by February 29, 2024.